 What is a painful period?

 Painful periods are menstrual periods with severe and frequent cramps and pain.
 They may start with your first period and continue through your life.
-Or they may happen later in life.
-This is often because of a endometriosis.
+Or they may happen later in life because of fibroids or endometriosis.

 What causes painful periods?

 When an underlying condition causes painful periods, it's often endometriosis.
-This is a condition where tissue from the lining of the uterus shows up outside the uterus.
-Endometriosis often causes internal bleeding, infection, and pelvic pain.
+This is a condition where tissue from the lining of the uterus grows outside the uterus.
+Endometriosis often causes infertility , and pelvic pain.

 Other causes of painful periods include: